Diarrhoea in Cats This article is verified by a vet

 Causes: How does diarrhoea come about in cats?

 If diarrhoea originates in the gastrointestinal tract, it is divided into large and small intestine diarrhoea.
 Diseases of other organ systems or various environmental stimuli can lead to diarrhoea in cats.
+The following triggers are most common for diarrhoea in cats:

 Diet-related diarrhoea